microsoft/dotnet-framework-docker/.github/ISSUE_TEMPLATE/releases/patch-tuesday-release.md

 1. - [ ] Confirm sample images have been ingested by MCR
 1. - [ ] Confirm `Last Modified` field has been updated in Docker Hub for [microsoft-dotnet-framework-samples](https://hub.docker.com/_/microsoft-dotnet-framework-samples/)
 1. - [ ] Reply to .NET Release team with a status update email
+1. - [ ] Deallocate any extra scale set build agent machines if necessary